Mathematical Modeling of Resonating Devices in Animals for Communication and Information Reception

 While the resonating devices are very efficient at amplifying the clicking noise, there are surprising factors within the song’s sound propagation which help increase its volume.
 This is because the sound waves exiting the cicada have been shown to have nonlinear and chaotic characteristics (Edoh, 2014; Edoh et al., 2012; Hughes et al., 2009).
 This chaotic nature has been related to the high acoustic energy seen in cicada songs (Edoh, 2014).
 Before understanding why this is the case, a couple of fundamental mathematical concepts need to be defined.
 These will include monopole sources, dipole sources and finally, linear & non-linear signals.
 With these concepts understood, one can address exactly how geometric and environmental factors contribute to nonlinear sound signals, and thus, louder songs.

-Geometry of Sound Sources
+Geometry of sound sources

 There are a few distinct models which can be used to demonstrate sound propagation around a source of audio waves.
 The first is a monopole source.
 As seen in Figure 10, a monopole source is a single point where sound waves propagate equally and spherically in all directions (Russell, 2001).
 The waves exiting the point source are all in phase, or in other words, the highest and lowest points of the wave signal are not shifted in time (Russell, 2001).
 As a result, there are no instances of constructive or destructive interference in the sound waves surrounding the monopole source.
 The resulting crests and troughs emanating from the source resemble the ripple effect of a pebble dropped into water.
 This model could be quite effective in simulating the propagation of the cicada song from very large distances, or what is known as the far-field (Michelson & Fonseca, 2000).
 From such a distance, the geometry of the cicada is negligible, as it simply acts as a point source.